 A few years later, the East Tennessee and Western North Carolina railroad was built, stretching from Johnson City into the mountains of North Carolina.
 The train was nicknamed “Tweetsie” for it’s loud whistle that echoed through the mountains.
 This is where the idea for the Tweetsie Trail originated.
 The Tweetsie Trail is a “rails to-trails” project, providing opportunities for walking, hiking, running, or biking on a relatively flat path in a beautiful, natural setting.
 Once completed, the 10-mile trail will be the longest rails-to-trails project in Tennessee.

 The ET&V and ET&WNC railroads are now part of the Norfolk Southern Railway and run nearly 20,000 miles through the eastern United States, but their history holds a very special place in the heart of Johnson City.
-We are bringing life back to these abandoned railways and depots by bringing in businesses like Tupelo Honey Cafe and Yee-Haw Brewing Co., which are located in the old depots here in downtown.
+We are bringing life back to these abandoned railways and depots by bringing in businesses like Yee-Haw Brewing Co., which is located in one of the old depots here in downtown.